1913 - 1968

 The hope that the Abbey site might re-investigated (like Martin Biddle’s work in Winchester) did not materialise until thirty years after Gabrielle’s death, when the northern part of the precinct was excavated in advance of the Vineyard redevelopment, identifying a separate bell tower, the Abbey burial ground and its moated boundary.
 Together with subsequent geophysical surveys and detailed recording of the surviving buildings of the Abbey, these investigations have largely confirmed, but also clarified, modified and added to the interpretations put forward in 1968.
 The story of the Abbey and Abingdon’s later development and history was taken up by Mieneke Cox and others.

-An annual lecture for the Abingdon Area Archaeological and Historical Society is held in memory of Gabrielle Lambrick, and she is one of several Abingdon historians commemorated in street names in the Caldecott area.
+An annual lecture for the Abingdon Area Archaeology and History Society is held in memory of Gabrielle Lambrick, and she is one of several Abingdon historians commemorated in street names in the Caldecott area.

 Charles and George Lambrick